f5businessdevelopment/bigipworkshop/docs/ex4.md

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/b8f3e4d9-e0ac-4a50-9b97-21a4e422b001)

 ---
-open app.terraform.io in a new TAB go to your Org and workspace and click on Settings
+Open app.terraform.io in a new tab, then navigate to your Organization and workspace.
+Click on "Settings."

 ![image](https://github.com/f5businessdevelopment/bigipworkshop/assets/13858248/5afd1a83-087a-4890-8e32-4f7ced33f9f4)